Countable and Uncountable Nouns

 - Countable = one strand

-- Uncountable = knowledge
+- Uncountable = cake as food in general

-- Countable = specific event
+- Countable = one whole cake

 4. Using Countable and Uncountable Nouns in Sentences